 SLAARC has participated in Field Day for many years and plans to continue doing so for the foreseeable future.
 It is the single largest activity that the club undertakes during the year.
 In recent years the club has obtained permission to set up equipment and operate from the James F. Atchison Memorial Park located behind the Lyon Township Municipal Center at 58000 Grand River Avenue in New Hudson.
 The park was created on top of a land fill and provides an excellent elevated location for ham radio operations.
 If SLAARC was called up to set up and operate in a real emergency, the park would be our first choice location.

-SLAARC normally operates in Class 3A, although this can vary from year-to-year.
-Class 3A indicates that three HF (high frequency) transceivers in simultaneous operation running on emergency power (not connected to any utility grid).
+SLAARC normally operates four stations, although this can vary from year-to-year.
+We have all transceivers in simultaneous operation running on emergency power (not connected to any utility grid).
 The club erects temporary towers and uses rotatable beam antennas, vertical antennas, and wire antennas to operate on the HF bands from 80 meters up to 10 meters.
 We also operate a “free” VHF station on the 6 meter band (50 MHz) and above, and a GOTA (Get On The Air) station.
 The GOTA station allows newly licensed hams and un-licensed visitors/guests (operating under the control of a licensed ham) to experience what it is like to operate a ham radio and make contact with other hams.